-The laws on the crimes of Felony Driving under the Influence of Drugs or Alcohol (DUI) are found at California vehicle code sections 23152, 23153, and penal code section 191.5.
+The laws on the crimes of Felony Driving under the Influence of Drugs or Alcohol (DUI) are found at California vehicle code sections 23152, 23153, and penal code section 191.5 (Vehicular Manslaughter While Intoxicated).

-DUI Defined: For starters, the term driving under the influence of drugs or alcohol (DUI) means a driver is impaired by drugs or alcohol sufficient to render him or her incapable of operating a vehicle safely.
-It does not means that it is illegal to drink alcohol and then drive a motor vehicle, so long as that pre-driving alcohol drinking never renders the driver's driving impaired.
+DUI Defined: For starters, the term driving under the influence of drugs or alcohol (DUI) means driving a motor vehicle while impaired by drugs or alcohol, and the impairment is sufficient to render the driver incapable of operating a vehicle safely.
+It does not mean that it is illegal to drink alcohol and then drive a motor vehicle, so long as that pre-driving alcohol drinking never renders the driver's driving impaired.

 DUI Classification: Driving under the influence cases can be charged as infractions, misdemeanors, or as felonies.
 This article is dedicated to a discussion of felony DUI law, penalties, and defense.
 For infraction and misdemeanor level DUI crimes, please see Misdemeanor DUI.